iamdtang/backbone-data/apidocs.md

 #### Collection Resource

-Create a collection resource by specifying a Backbone model, collection, a unique name, and the property name that uniquely identifies the models for this resource type (the primary key).
+Create a collection resource by specifying a collection, a unique name, and the property name that uniquely identifies the models for this resource type (the primary key).

 ```js
 var Person = Backbone.Model.extend({